Albom/IonogramViewer2/README.md

  - DPS-4 digisondes (exported by SAOExplorer program).

 ## Short manual:
 - Open file with an ionogram (Ctrl + O).
 Drag and Drop can be also used.
+File name as command line parameter is supported.
-- Mark critical frequencies of F2, F1 and E layers (right clicks).
+- Mark critical frequencies of F2, F1, E and Es layers (right clicks).
-- Mark traces of F2, F1 and E layers (left clicks).
+- Mark traces of F2, F1, E, and Es layers (left clicks).
 - Save the results (Ctrl + S).
 - Go to the next (Ctrl + Space) or previous (Ctrl + Shift + Space) ionogram in the current directory.